libremonde-org/paper-research-privacy-matrix.org/part2/README.md

 **If you currently have a Matrix account on any server, not just `matrix.org`, we strongly encourage you to consider if you need to [make a complaint](https://ico.org.uk/make-a-complaint/) with the English GDPR Authority, [ICO](https://ico.org.uk) regarding Matrix.org processing of your data until now.**

 ## Foreword

----

-**This is a living document.
-Due to the need for the timely disclosure of a EU GDPR Personal Data Breach by Matrix.org, some sections and/or annexes might not be fully complete.
-We will release this document as v1.0 when we have fleshed out all the remaining sections.**

----

 On June 13th 2019, we published [Notes on privacy and data collection of Matrix.org](https://gist.github.com/maxidorius/5736fd09c9194b7a6dc03b6b8d7220d0) detailing how, from a software perspective, Matrix.org managed to create an ecosystem where they received a tremendous amount of personal data for years in a way people would not expect or even suspect.
 Even after we had been keeping a close eye on that matter for the past two years, we only realised how far and wide it spanned while we wrote the document.
 It is only after having all the various elements come together in a single document that we understood the scale of what was happening.